Wondering what to pack for our Oaxaca tour? Going on your own holiday adventure to explore Oaxaca solo?

 As soon as the sun sets, you will need a jacket to go out.
 Don’t be fooled by the many outdoor restaurants and terraces, it gets chilly at night, especially during the drier winter months when temperatures can be as low as 10 C or 50 F.

-Pack a warm jacket, fleece or layer that you may also wear in the plane, so that you have something to throw over if you are out till later or plan to have dinner at one of the rooftop terraces.
+Pack a warm jacket, fleece or layer that you may also wear in the plane, so that you have something to throw over if you are out till late, or if you plan to have dinner at one of the rooftop terraces.

 Casual, practical attire and shoes